Brand Naming: 5 Considerations

 The value proposition expands the core concept for the company and product and lays claim to an undisputed space within a target market, making your company/product/service easily understood.
 The value proposition serves as the foundation of the marketing framework from which further positioning and naming strategy can be developed.

 Positioning is the location occupied by a company or product in its respective market to its competition.
 It is the short answer as to why your company or product is different.
-It is important to create a positioning that is clear and consistent with customer perception and tells the customer the benefits the brand offers them.
+It is important to create a brand positioning strategy that is clear and consistent with customer perception and tells the customer the benefits the brand offers them.

 5. Customer Profile